 The musician credits on Let it Go read like a who’s who of “A” List musicians.
 Guitarist Marc Ribot (Tom Waits, Elvis Costello, T-Bone Burnett), drummer Kenny Wollesen (Norah Jones, Rufus Wainright, Rickie Lee Jones), pianist Rob Burger (Beth Orton, Lucinda Williams, Rufus Wainright), and bassist Joe Quigley (Shawn Colvin, Lisa Loeb, Syd Straw) all play on the album as Steven’s backup band.

 In June 2011, Steven signed an exclusive co-publishing deal with Imagem Music Group, the largest independently owned music publisher in the world.
 The deal aims to place Stevens music in a wide variety of television shows, commercials, and major studio films.
 In 2012 the hit MTV show I Just Want My Pants Back featured the song Wish You Were Here (Postcards from Hell) from Steven's Howl Sessions album.

 A native of southern California, Alvarado grew up in the beach towns of Los Angeles.
 Santa Monica, Huntington Beach, and Venice Beach are his old stomping grounds.
 After leaving California he lived a few yeas in Nashville Tennessee, playing famed venues such as 12th & Porter, and in the round at The Bluebird Cafe.
 From there, Steven moved to New York City where he spent thirteen years planting his roots firmly in the bedrock of Manhattan.
-While he considers himself a New Yorker for life, Steven has recently retuned to his native home and resides in a small cottage by the beach in Long Beach California.
+While he considers himself a New Yorker for life, Steven has recently retuned to his native home of Southern California and resides in a small beach town.

 -Mott Street Records